-Hi, I’m Chris, I teach Maths and PE in the UK.
+Hi, I’m Chris, I used to teach Maths and PE in the UK.
 I am from North Wales and speak both English and Welsh.
 I have been a teacher for seven years in Yorkshire and love working with young people.
 My passion is Sports, I’m a keen golfer, cricketer and play both hockey and football in the UK.
 I am a big Liverpool FC fan too.

 As a child, I competed in gymnastics and trampolining and represented my county in cricket and golf.
 Before teaching I was a swimming instructor and taught babies and toddlers how to swim.
 I enjoy cooking and going to watch sporting events.
 I am level-headed and remain calm in most situations, except playing competitive sports where I become very competitive.
 I also have a bad habit of telling very poor jokes.
 I have a big supportive family which I am close to.
 My ambition is to continue to develop my knowledge in inclusion and to see more of the world.